WordPress/meta-environment/docs/troubleshooting.md

 * **Windows** installations: Adrian Pop has documented some tips for [installing the Meta Environment on Windows](http://test.informagination.ro/wordpress-meta-environment-in-win-10/).

 * **My IDE (or other tool) doesn't recognize `public_html` as a Git checkout:** Because `public_html` is a symlink, you may need to open `vagrant.local/www/wordpress-meta-environment/meta-repository/{site}/public_html` as the project root, instead of `vagrant.local/www/wordpress-meta-environment/{site}/public_html`.
 Another option is to use Git from the command line.

+* **Databases not created:** If you ran `vagrant destroy` after provisioning, and later re-provisioned, then the symlinks that were created during the first provisioning won't be removed.
+Those are used to determine whether or not to import the database and install plugins.
+To fix that, removing the symlinked `public_html` folders, and then run `vagrant provision` again.

 ## Problems with specific sites